view of Florence

 14. See if it's cheaper to pay in a foreign currency

 On foreign airlines, it can sometimes be cheaper if you book using the foreign version of their website and use a foreign currency.
-It's not full-proof.
+It's not foolproof.
 Sometimes there are no savings and sometimes the savings are so small as to not be worth the effort, but in other cases you can save a hundred dollars or more, so it's often worth checking.
 Just make sure you book with a credit card that has no foreign transaction fees.

 15. Act fast, especially if it's a Mistake Fare

 You found a great fare.
 How long will it last?
 It's hard to say for sure!
-Unless it’s an advertised sale (which usually aren’t that great to begin with), there’s no public end-date on any given fare.
+Unless it’s an advertised sale (which usually aren’t that great to begin with), there’s no public end date on any given fare.
 The rule of thumb is that the better the fare, the shorter it will last.

-In general you shouldn't expect most great fares to last longer than a few days.
+In general, you shouldn't expect most great fares to last longer than a few days.
 If it's a Mistake Fare, it could be gone in a few hours, or even minutes.

 16. Cancel free for 24 hours